 We may acquire the rights to other products, product candidates, or technologies in the future.
 The future growth of our business may depend in part on our ability to acquire the rights to approved products, additional product candidates, or technologies.
 However, we may be unable to acquire the rights to any such products, product candidates, or technologies from third parties.
 The acquisition of pharmaceutical products is a competitive area, and a number of more established companies are also pursuing strategies to license or acquire products, product candidates, or technologies that we may consider attractive.
 These established companies may have a competitive advantage over us due to their size, cash resources, and greater clinical development and commercialization capabilities.
 In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
-We also may be unable to acquire the rights to the relevant product, product candidates, or technologies within our area of focus.
+We also may be unable to acquire the rights to the relevant product, product candidate, or technology on terms that would allow us to make an appropriate return on our investment.
+Furthermore, we may be unable to identify suitable products, product candidates, or technologies within our area of focus.
 If we are unable to successfully obtain rights to suitable products, product candidates or technologies, our ability to pursue this element of our strategy could be impaired.